Betel chewing in Thailand: Declining trend

 Plaek Phibunsongkhram, a former prime minister of Thailand promoted a campaign in 1940 to encourage citizens to quit the habit of chewing betel quid.
 He also ordered to cut down all the maak trees throughout the country.
 Maak chewing was also banned in government buildings.
 This started an anti-betel chewing trend; those who chewed Maak in government buildings were declined services from the government.
 This was to promote modern society and clean up the city because the people would spit red residue out onto the streets, which stained the cities and roads which was seen as dirty and unhygienic.

-A detailed case study by Reichard et al. was made in 1979-84 of several hill tribes in northern Thailand to study about habits of betel chewing in Thailand.
-The study suggested a preference ranging from 5-44% men and 9-46% women chewed maak.
+A detailed case study by Reichard et al. was made in 1979-84 of several hill tribes in northern Thailand, about habits of betel chewing in Thailand.
+The study suggested a preference ranging from 5-44% men and 9-46% women chewing maak.
 Very few villagers below the age of 35 participated in the chewing of betel quid, which was once a universal custom among Thais.
-This showed that betel quid chewing in Thailand was dramatically decreasing, which made it is the only country in Southeast Asia to record such a trend.
+This showed that betel quid chewing in Thailand was decreasing, which made it the only country in Southeast Asia to record such a trend.
 Maak chewing in big cities like Bangkok and Chiang Mai has almost completely vanished, although in rural provinces, betel chewing is still popular amongst elders.